topic-embedded-products/meta-topic/README.md

 # BOOT

 The simplest way to boot the resulting image is to place it on an SD card.
-The scripts/partition-sd-card.sh script formats an SD card so it can be used directly.
+The `scripts/partition-sd-card.sh` script formats an SD card so it can be used directly.
 This needs to be done only once for a card.
-The install-to-sd scripts copy the required files to the card.
+The `install-to-sd...` scripts copy the required files to the card.
 You'll have to run these scripts as root, as they require low-level access to the SD card.